 Gene Murphy concentrates his practice in liability and property insurance coverage matters, as well as products liability defense.
 For the past 25 years, he has focused on the evaluation, litigation, and resolution of a diverse range of coverage disputes, including mediations, arbitrations, and trials.
 In addition to his work in Florida, he has appeared before various state and federal courts throughout the country, including courts in Alabama, California, Connecticut, Florida, Indiana, Michigan, Minnesota, Mississippi, New Jersey, New York, and Texas.

 Property Insurance Coverage Litigation

-Mr. Murphy regularly does presentations on insurance-related topics, and he contributes to Robinson+Cole’s Property Insurance Coverage Insights blog.
+He regularly does presentations on insurance-related topics, and contributes to Robinson+Cole’s Property Insurance Coverage Insights blog.